 - Jetkids Bedbox - So since I shared about this on this post, we've seen that a number of airlines won't let you use the bed funtion of this carry-on case for kids but it's NOT ALL of them.
 While this function is my favourite part, and it helped my son sleep a lot on our flights to and from Australia, I have to say that the suitcase is still worth having when they're two or older as they may then be tall enough to sit on it and get pulled along when they're tired, which toddlers always seem to get when you're walking around an airport (but not after running miles and miles in a softplay centre, obviously).

 - Earlier this year, we bought the YoYo BabyZen collapsible pushchair (after moving from a groundfloor to a third floor apartment in Amsterdam) and while great for around town, I think it's easily THE BEST buggy for travel with a toddler.
 It folds up quickly and easily; you can carry it on your shoulder (and at around 5kg it's not backbreaking immediately!) and when fully collapsed, it's small enough that it can even go in overhead cabin baggage bins.
+You can read my full review of the best travel stroller here.

 - We've got one of these hooks on the handle of our pushchair and it's so useful for those bits and bobs you try not to pick up on the journey, but inevitably do!